Napoli's Walls

-Napoli's Walls is an album by French clarinetist Louis Sclavis recorded in 2002 and released on the ECM label.
+Napoli's Walls is an album by French clarinetist Louis Sclavis recorded in December 2002 and released on ECM the following year.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4 stars stating "this record is full of sensual pleasure and an utterly accessible, often deeply moving articulation of a new musical language".
-In JazzTimes, Aaron Steinberg wrote "If you're curious about Sclavis' work as a leader, a great place to start would be the Frenchman's latest recording, the particularly pungent Napoli's Walls.
+The AllMusic review by Thom Jurek awarded the album 4 stars stating "this record is full of sensual pleasure and an utterly accessible, often deeply moving articulation of a new musical language."

+In JazzTimes, Aaron Steinberg wrote:"If you're curious about Sclavis' work as a leader, a great place to start would be the Frenchman's latest recording, the particularly pungent Napoli's Walls.
 Between 1987 and 1995, French painter Ernest Pignon-Ernest wandered around the Italian city of Naples, literally applying his artwork to the walls of the city.
 Pignon-Ernest's scenes depicting suffering and pain in a stark, classical style inspired Sclavis to form a new group and write new music in response.
-Sclavis has shown a particular talent for putting together remarkable bands tailored to specific projects, and this is no exception".
+Sclavis has shown a particular talent for putting together remarkable bands tailored to specific projects, and this is no exception."